PythonOT/POT/README.md

 ## Installation

 The library has been tested on Linux, MacOSX and Windows.
-It requires a C++ compiler for using the EMD solver and relies on the following Python modules:
+It requires a C++ compiler for building/installing the EMD solver and relies on the following Python modules:

 - Numpy (>=1.11)
 - Scipy (>=1.0)